sgutierrez8c54/codeserv/Creating-and-Running-an-Op-Mode-(Android-Studio).md

     telemetry.addData("Motor Power", motorTest.getPower());
 ```

-After you have modified your op mode to include these new statements, press the build button and verify that the op mode was built successfully.
+After you have modified your op mode to include these new statements, build and install the updated app onto your Robot Controller Android device.

 ### Running Your Op Mode with a Gamepad Connected